ethereum/remix-project/docs/tutorial_mist.rst

 You are now entering a debug session (debugging the call to ``give``).
 You can use every debugging features Remix provide like breakpoint, local and state variables watcher ...

+At the time I write this tutorial there is an issue that could break the contract creation.
+There's a work around for that https://github.com/ethereum/go-ethereum/issues/3653.
+Please follow the work around or wait for this issue to be closed.

+Also, though retrieving a contract storage when Remix run the JavaScript VM is working well, There are still work to be done when Remix is running through an injected provider (eth or geth as backend).